brandonchuck/Project-1-PersonalWebsite/README.md

 - Website contains a home page with a profile picture as well as a contact page with contact information.

 # Website
-- Here's a link to the website hosted via Github Pages! https://brandonchuck.github.io/Project-1-PersonalWebsite/
+- See it [here](https://brandonchuck.github.io/Project-1-PersonalWebsite/) on Github Pages!

 # Preview